agile-ts/documentation/docs/packages/core/features/collection/selector/Introduction.md

 :::

-Defines whether the Selector is an `placeholder` or not.
+Defines whether the Selector is a `placeholder`.
 ```ts
 const MY_SELECTOR = App.creaateSelector(1, {
     isPlaceholder: true